This last week was my Mother-in-laws birthday. My dear husband texted me the morning of to “remind” me to make her a carrot cake.

 When I came home later, successful from my shopping trip I had a beautifully risen loaf of dough in my bread machine waiting to be divided and rolled out.

 Along with how predictably tender and delicate these rolls become, the dough always provides a second batch.
 Though I would love to eat a whole tray by myself, I just can’t do it.
 But, it is satisfying to know that tomorrow or the next day I can have a second one.
 Yeah for me!
-Or make one or both as a gift to a friend or neighbor.
+Or make one or both as a gift for a friend or neighbor.

 By the way, my Mother-in-law was very happy with her cinnamon roll/cake.
 Unlike cake, the tray was empty by the end of the evening.
 No more temptation, except for that pesky dough zipped up in a bag in my refrigerator waiting for another day to become gooey, cinnamony (I can’t believe that is not a word) goodness on a plate.

 By the way, the egg whites leftover from making these rolls made a wonderful batch of meringues for my neighbor.
 I had no idea she loved meringues SO much.
-But now I have a side gift every time I make Cinnamon Rolls.
+But now I have a side gift every time I make Buttermilk Cinnamon Rolls.
 I love that!

 - 4 egg yolks